jeremiahcanlas/newport/README.md

-# Welcome to my new portfolio
+# Welcome to my portfolio

-My name is jeremiah and welcome to my portfolio short but sweet documentation.
+My name is jeremiah and welcome to my portfolio's short but sweet documentation.

 ### The Stack I use: